t1mm3/db-imv/README.md

-# Clone of the IMV Repo
+# Modified IMV Repo
+* Includes some experiments to understand IMV further
+* Branch 'notag' disables hash table tagging (works like a Bloom filter for hash chains)
-Without tagged hash table, for the original go to https://github.com/fzhedu/db-imv
+* For the original repo see https://github.com/fzhedu/db-imv

 # Interleaved Multi-Vectorizing (IMV)
   This repository contains a collection of experiments to test the effects of IMV.
 It is mainly composed of two parts: